-If the lawyer's office isn't convenient for you, ask if your lawyer can meet you at your home or closer to your home, such as at a satellite office close by.
-This can be particularly important if you're still recovering in the hospital or rehabilitation facility when you decide to hire an attorney.
+If the lawyer's office isn't convenient, ask if your lawyer can meet you at your home or closer to your home, such as at a satellite office nearby.
+This is important if you're still recovering in the hospital or rehabilitation facility when you decide to hire an attorney.

-Should You Hire a Construction Accident Attorney?
+Should I Hire a Construction Accident Attorney?
 Talk to One Today

 If you'd like to make a workers' compensation claim, contact your employer.
-If your injury was caused by a third party, you can file a claim in civil court for damages.
-However, before filing your claim, you should consult with a worker's compensation attorney in order to determine your best option moving forward.
+If a third party caused your injury, you can file a claim in civil court for damages.
+A personal injury attorney can help with a personal injury lawsuit.
+But, before filing your claim, you should talk with a worker's compensation attorney to determine your best option moving forward.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help